 In the Pacific Northwest, coffee flows morning, noon and night, and many of the region’s bartenders use it as an ingredient in drinks that reach far beyond the usual coffee-cocktail suspects.
-Here are three of our current favorites.
+Here are three of our current favorite coffee cocktails.

 46. An oddball assortment of ingredients combines into Hilltop Kitchen’s inventive 46 cocktail (pictured).
 The Tacoma, Wash., bar shakes together 1½ oz. of aged rum, ½ oz. each of banana liqueur and crème de cacao and 1 oz. of cold-brew coffee with ice before straining into a Nick and Nora glass.